The Wayfarer’s Repose

 ———————————————————————————————————————————————————

 Glass from the window sprayed across the bed.
 Telesa screamed and shielded her eyes as shards bit into her flesh.
 The windows of the bedrooms were larger, nicer, than those below.
 This made them ideal for the creatures.
-Fortunately for those within, only a handful of the creatures had tried the upper floor.
+Fortunately for those within, only a handful of the creatures had tried the upper floor so far, but it was only a matter of time.

-The rain came down out in the darkness.
+The rain came down out in the darkness making it impossible to see.
 Loreena squinted into the night as she moved toward her sister.
 There were no signs of the creatures at first, just the torrential rain falling in sheets, but as Loreena reached out for Telesa, white taloned hands reached out of the darkness.
 Loreena pulled her sister away only moments before the creature could grab her.
-Idly she thought.
+Sardonically she thought.
 Well, here they are Telesa.
+You wanted to see them.
 Fun right?

 “We have to go back downstairs,” said Loreena.

 Telesa was frozen in fear.
-Her dresses, and flesh, were torn by the glass.
-The taloned hands, followed by the full form of the creature, dropped on the bed near Telesa.
+Her dresses and flesh were torn by the glass.
+Ribbons of blood were beginning to seep into her fine clothes.
+The taloned hands, followed by the full form of the creature, dropped on the bed near Telesa like some maleformed ape.
 It grabbed her by the arm.
 What ensued was a tug of war between Loreena and the creature using Telesa as the rope.

 “’Esa I need you to snap out of this and help,” said Loreena as she tried to pull her sister to safety.
+She tried to speak calmly.
+To reach her sister, but it was to no avail.
+The panic of the moment threatened to overtake her too.
 “Somebody help me!”
 She cried out to nobody in particular.
+Is spirits, or gods, or someone more terrestrail showed up to help she wouldn’t complain.

 Her father burst into the room moments later.
 So too did another creature.
 All four struggled with Telesa who, for her part, whimpered as she was pulled back and forth.
-Loreena lost her grip and tumbled backward as Telesa’s dress ripped.
+Loreena lost her grip and tumbled backward as Telesa’s dress ripped with a final tear.
 Her sister disappeared out the window calling her name.

-Loreena ran to the window and called out into the darkness and rain.
+Loreena ran to the window and called out into the darkness.
 Her words were drowned in the downpour.
-Her father pulled her back inside.
+Her younger sister was her responsibility.
+Sure, she was a maudlin, unappreciative pain, but the Loreena didn’t want anything to happen to her.
+Least of all taken by monsters.

-“We have to get downstairs,” he said as he pulled her from the window.
+“We have to get downstairs,” her father said as he pulled her from the window.

 “Is gone, and those things will come back to take us if we stay.”
 Her father pulled her toward the door.
 He was a realist.
 They could not fight them.
+These things were not going to be defeated by etiquette and luxury.
 He was right.

 Father and daughter headed back down the stairs.